-Explaining the Lack of Non-Public Actors in the U.S. Public Social Insurance System
+Explaining the Lack of Non-Public Actors in the USA Social Insurance System (Chapter 11 in Non-Public Actors in Social Security Administration: A Comparative Study)

 There are currently very few non-public actors playing a role in the federal and state social insurance programs in the United States.
 Yet, “projected long-run program costs for both Medicare and Social Security are not sustainable under currently scheduled financing, and will require legislative corrections if disruptive consequences for beneficiaries and taxpayers are to be avoided.”
 As financial pressure increases on these programs, as it surely will, Americans may become more willing to go the privatization route and engage more non-public actors in the provision of social insurance.